 The New Jersey immediate notice to quit for non-payment is served on tenants who have not paid their rent on time to inform them that their lease is terminated and they must move out immediately.
 Under state law, landlords can evict their tenants without notice when rent is overdue.
-However, § 2a-42-6.1 allows the tenant a grace period of five (5) days from the payment due date before rent is considered overdue.
-Therefore, the landlord must wait five (5) days after rent is due to deliver an immediate notice to quit.
+Therefore, this notice serves to ask the tenant to leave the rental property without court involvement.

 If the landlord has habitually accepted late rent from the tenant, they cannot end the lease without notice and must serve them with a Notice to Cease and, if the tenant remains non-compliant, a 1-Month Notice to Quit for Non-Compliance.